 سیزرز ایک شخص کی روز مرہ زندگی کو بہت زیادہ متاثر کر سکتے ہیں۔ اُچِھِت ادارے کی مدد اور دوائیوں کا صحیح استعمال ان لوگوں کی زندگی کو بہتر بنا سکتا ہے۔ سیزر کا دورہ گزرنے کے بعد، شخص عموماً بہت پریشان اور بےخود نظر آتا ہے، اور اکثر اپنے آس پاس کا احساس نہیں رکھتا۔ سیزرز اکثر گرنے یا ہلنے کا سبب بن سکتے ہیں۔

-Types of Seizures in Urdu
+Types of Seizure in Urdu

 Seizures are broadly categorized into two main types focal and generalized.